ABISprotocol/ImmortalCode/README.md

 This is a preliminary analysis.
 However, if the Polymerase Chain Reaction could be accomplished as per step I and appropriate sequences identified, specific genetic areas could then be clarified where additional material could be added - in essence, an [expanded genetic code, as has been described in some studies](http://www.pnas.org/content/101/20/7566.abstract).
-Additionally, given that gene synthesis and cloning can be done by various companies within a week's time, it is entirely possible that the joining of natural genetic structures to a genetic structure designed on a computer screen.
+Additionally, given that gene synthesis and cloning can be done by various companies within a week's time, it is entirely possible that the joining of natural genetic structures to a genetic structure designed on a computer screen can be done on a basis which would result in organisms (whether based in hardware or wetware) whose reproduction would be limited by temperature (in other words, the design could hard code maximum numbers or alternately limit the ability of such organisms to reproduce such that they would only be able to do so where they encounter intense heat such as in the proximity of deep sea thermals).
 In this case, the genetic instruction already exists for self-healing in T. dohrnii, the question remains only as to how to address recursive speciation that would inevitably occur.

 It is the vision of the author that perhaps the best path forward would be to model this as a method of transcendental communication, where the resultant organisms, whether residing in hardware or wetware, would to the extent possible be released in order to develop communication and knowledge between species.
 However, this would require additional design and more intentional many more levels of intention of engagement with our natural and technical worlds, as well.
 It is not an impossible goal, but it will require more work and participation that we currently are devoting as a global society.

+Furthermore, though new technology empower individuals and associations, new modes of communication imply a network effect which transcends individual-to-individual mode of communication and thus requires that we reinspect the meaning of communication as we examine new developments and interrelationships.
+Communication will not be what we think it is, it is something that we will discover together.

 IV.
 Merging the Open Worm with Turritopsis dohrnii and Networking with Knowledge Nodes